Ventus Machina

 Icon: more arrow

-• Jon Fisher, horn – a native of British Columbia, Jon has played his way ever-eastward, studying in Calgary and Toronto before accepting a position in Saint John, NB, where he has made his mark as a teacher, performer and conductor;
+Jon Fisher, horn – A BC native who has journeyed eastward, Jon has studied in Calgary and Toronto before settling in Saint John, NB, where he has established himself as a respected teacher, performer, and band director.

 Karin Aurell